develost/develost.github.io/_posts/2016-05-24-schema-report.md

 {% endhighlight %}

 {% highlight sql %}
 select *
 from  schema_report('public');
 {% endhighlight %}

 The execution of the procedure is a quite long task, it could be reasonable to materialize a view...

-Have you found a better aproach?
+Have you found a better approach?
 I'm open to your suggestions.